 Multiple lines of text with basic formatting.
 You can set a limit in characters or words. - Select One

-Provide a list of options for the applicant to choose one of. - Select One with Other
+Provide a list of options for the applicant to choose from. - Select One with Other

-Provide a list of options for the applicant to choose one of plus an “other” option at the end where the applicant can provide a single line of text answer. - Select Many
+Provide a list of options for the applicant to choose from, plus an “other” option at the end where the applicant can provide a single-line text answer. - Select Many

-Applicant can upload a file for review by the shortlisters. - Data Field
+Applicants can upload a file to be reviewed by shortlisters. - Data Field

-If you have added custom field sets to StaffSavvy (these let you add extra data to your staff accounts for any purpose you desire), you are able to use the same questions within the application form.
-This allows you to collect the data when they apply and it will be automatically copied over to their StaffSavvy account if they are successful in their application. - Special Field
+If you have added custom field sets to StaffSavvy (these let you add extra data to your staff accounts for any purpose you desire), you can use the same questions within the application form.
+This allows you to collect the data when they apply, and it will be automatically copied over to their StaffSavvy account if they are successful in their application. - Special Field

 One of the standard StaffSavvy fields from the main site.
 These will be used to create the staff member’s StaffSavvy account if they are successful.- First name